René Paredes: Calgary Stampeders

 Entering the 2022 season, Paredes had made his last 19 regular season field goal attempts from the 2021 season.
 Through the first four games of 2022, he made another 11 consecutively before missing a 38-yard field goal attempt on July 7, 2022.
 His 30 consecutive field goals spanning the 2021 and 2022 seasons was tied for the fourth longest streak in CFL history.
 Paredes also made a career-long field goal attempt of 53 yards on July 30, 2022, against the Winnipeg Blue Bombers, which he repeated two weeks later against the BC Lions.
 He finished the year having made 54 of 60 field goal attempts, which was tied with the second-most single season field goals in his career and also led the league that year.
 At the end of the season, Paredes was named a CFL All-Star for the fifth time in his career.

 In 2023, Paredes had another strong year where he kicked 20 consecutive field goals from July to August and finished the year having made 52 of 60 field goal attempts.
 He also matched his single-game career high of six field goals made in a game, having done so twice.
 Paredes set a career high of six field goals made of 50 yards or longer for the season.
 He also had the strongest defensive season of his career as he recorded a career high four special teams tackles and his first forced fumble.

 In the 2024 season, Paredes had the second-best field goal success rate of his career, at 93.2, as he connected on 41 of 44 field goal attempts.
 In the week one game against the Hamilton Tiger-Cats, he tied a career high with six field goals made in a game, which was the fifth time he had accomplished the feat.
 In the Labour Day Classic against the Edmonton Elks, he made a career-long 57-yard field goal, surpassing his previous best of 53 yards.
 During the week 16 game against the Saskatchewan Roughriders, he moved into sole possession of second place in Stampeders history with his 225th game played for the franchise.
 On December 11, 2024, he signed a two-year extension with the team, avoiding free agency.

+As of the 2026 CFL Season, Parades is known as the oldest active player in the CFL at 41.
+On September 20, 2026, he kicked a game-winning field goal from 62 yards out, one yard shy of the CFL record, in a victory over the Ottawa Redblacks.